 "I recommend this method to other professionals.
 With this method we had positive results all over the world."

 Carlos Alves.
-Carlos took Oscar to Brazil, learned his methods, and together they developed Guga Kuerten until he was 14, and many other top juniors and young pros, including his daughter Nanda Alves, #1 in Brazil.
+Carlos took Oscar to Brazil, learned his methods, and together they developed Guga Kuerten until he was 14 in 2001 (Guga was #1 in 2000, beating Pete Sampras and Andre Agassi), and also coached many other top juniors and pros, including Carlos' daughter Nanda Alves, #1 in Brazil.

 "This book (Tennis in Two Hours) describes to a "T" what I felt when I was at the top of my game.
 It is amazing that Oscar makes it so simple to learn."